Five-hundred-meter Aperture Spherical Telescope: Overview

-FAST's surface is made of 4450 triangular panels, 11 m on a side, in the form of a geodesic dome.
-2225 winches located underneath make it an active surface, pulling on joints between panels, deforming the flexible steel cable support into a parabolic antenna aligned with the desired sky direction.
+FAST's surface is made of 4,450 triangular panels, 11 m on a side, in the form of a geodesic dome.
+There are 2,225 winches located underneath that make it an active surface, pulling on joints between panels, deforming the flexible steel cable support into a parabolic antenna aligned with the desired sky direction.

 Above the reflector is a lightweight feed cabin moved by a cable robot using winch servomechanisms on six support towers.
 The receiving antennas are mounted below this on a Stewart platform which provides fine position control and compensates for disturbances like wind motion.
 This produces a planned pointing precision of 8 arcseconds.

 The maximum zenith angle is 40 degrees when the effective illuminated aperture is reduced to 200 m, while it is 26.4 degrees when the effective illuminated aperture is 300 m without loss.